The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation

 Historically, constructing relaxation-type models (e.g., the Rykov model), particularly concerning their asymptotic preserving (AP) properties, centered on the guiding principle of recovering correct transport coefficients via C-E expansion.
 However, achieving the correct relaxation rates is a broader and more fundamental requirement.
 When accurate relaxation rates are attained, the correct macroscopic transport coefficients are naturally recovered.
 This critical point will be elaborated upon in detail in Section \ref{chapter2} of this work.
 Moreover, within both the C-E expansion and relaxation rate frameworks, the moment integration of the collision term constitutes a fundamental element.
 This integration exhibits significant universality across theoretical studies, particularly in deriving transport coefficients.
 Eucken analytically demonstrated that under thermal non-equilibrium conditions (where translational and rotational temperatures differ), the thermal conductivity coefficients contributing to the total heat flux differ for gradients in translational temperature versus rotational temperature, quantified by the Eucken factor \citep{eucken1913warmeleitvermogen}.
-In pursuit of its accurate value, Mason and Monchick \citep{mason1962heat} started from the WCU equations and employed the rigid sphere model to perform a series of mathematical simplifications, including the assumptions of perfectly elastic collisions.
+In pursuit of its accurate value, Mason and Monchick \citep{mason1962heat} started from the WCU equations and employed the rigid sphere model to perform a series of mathematical simplifications, including the assumptions of perfect elastic collisions.
 They subsequently applied a conceptual equivalence treatment to the transport coefficients deferred in the original WCU formulation.
 This allowed them to derive expressions for the thermal relaxation coefficient and the Eucken factor for molecules with rotational energy via a simplified C-E expansion.
 Conversely, Wu et al. numerically explored and attempted to calibrate the near-equilibrium relaxation processes of translational and rotational heat fluxes using DSMC-BL simulations on benchmark problems, providing a contrasting perspective to theoretical results of Mason \citep{li2021uncertainty}.
 This numerical calibration formed the basis for constructing a relaxation-type model equation.
 However, it is crucial to recognize that numerical calibration outcomes can exhibit significant variations depending on the specific physical problem and the resulting form of the distribution function.
 Therefore, an analytical relaxation rates obtained from the EBE is essential for constructing model equations capable of accurately capturing relaxation processes.